 I prefer claw and body meat in chowder, as they remain tender longer than the more finicky lobster tail meat.
 But I have made chowder using all parts of the lobster and never heard a complaint.
 So use what you have!

-You always want to offer some kind of carby goodness to help soak up the creamy broth, so oyster crackers, crusty bread or Garlic Baguette would all be delicious.
-The veggies, potatoes and lobster can be a one-pot meal, but if you’re looking for a green side, serve a simple green salad or a Mediterranean Tossed Salad.
+You always want to offer something to help soak up the creamy broth, so Seasoned Oyster Crackers, crusty bread or Garlic Baguette would all be delicious.
+The veggies, potatoes and lobster can be a one-pot meal, but if you're looking for a green side, serve a simple green salad or a Mediterranean Tossed Salad.
+Check out 16 Best Sides for Lobster next!

 My preference for adding spice to lobster chowder is to serve the stew along with a bottle of hot sauce.
-This way everyone can add their preferred level of heat to each serving.
 Adding hot sauce to an entire pot of creamy chowder presents a curdling risk, so I would avoid that possibility altogether.
 Adding a pinch of cayenne pepper to the chowder pot would add heat without risking a funky texture.

 To store leftovers, transfer lobster chowder to an airtight container and keep in the refrigerator for 2-3 days.
 To reheat, warm gently in wide heavy-bottomed pot or pan just until heated through.